 Griekenland is al jaren in crisis.
 De recente stuiptrekkingen van premier Alexis Tsipras kunnen daar weinig aan veranderen.
-In een artikel van The New Yorker las ik een vergelijking met de klassieke oudheid die me wel raakte.1
+In een artikel van The New Yorker las ik een vergelijking met de klassieke oudheid die me wel raakte. ((Daniel Mendelsohn, Block that metaphor!
+The right poem, The New Yorker, 27 juli 2015, p.
+18.))

 Of the more substantive attempts to link Greece’s grandiose past to its humbled present, nearly all have focussed on a notorious incident from the Peloponnesian War — the ruinous, three-decade-long conflict between Athens and Sparta.